 One of the things I love most about freelancing is the flexibility I have to change things at any time.
 It's always been one of my strengths – being able to adapt.
 I've changed my own business, Boomerang, countless times.
 Why?
 Because when something isn't working, I do something else.
 The result?
 My business has only got better and become more successful.
 Don't fear change – embrace it!
 And if you make a mistake?
 Learn from it and move on.

 Pick and choose your clients

 When you're established, you'll have a steady flow of work and some loyal customers under your belt.
-This means you should be able to pick and choose any new client that approaches you.
-The ones you should pick are the ones who will be nice to work with, who you can make a difference for, and who will pay on time.
+It means you should be able to pick and choose any new client that approaches you.
+The ones you should choose will be great to work with, who you can make a difference for, and who will pay on time.

 Manage stress levels

 Freelancing is stressful, particularly when you have so many different clients to serve.
 To stay stress-free, take regular breaks and spend your lunch break away from your desk.
 Get out in the fresh air and go for a walk, if you can.
 Take lots of deep breaths and stretch those legs.
 After work, respect your downtime by switching off and relaxing.